kubosho/wezterm-sessions/README.md

 # WezTerm Sessions

-The [WezTerm](https://wezfurlong.org/wezterm/) Sessions is a Lua script enhancement for WezTerm that provides functionality to save, load, and restore terminal sessions.
-This tool helps manage terminal sessions, its goal is to save and restore different sessions or better workspaces and later restore them.
+The [WezTerm](https://wezfurlong.org/wezterm/) Sessions is a Lua script enhancement for WezTerm that provides functionality to save, load, restore, edit and delete terminal sessions.

 ![WezTerm Sessions](./screen.gif)

+> [!NOTE]
+> While layout saving/loading/restoring should work on Windows, all new functionality are tested only on Linux.
+Processes restoring, state editing etc... are supported only on Linux and (untested) on macOS.

 ## Features